Applications for Camp Bestival 2021 accessibility provisions will open in mid-April.

 There are accessible toilets, accessible showers and charging points for electric wheelchair users all located in this campsite.
 There are also dedicated members of staff located in this field, so please approach them if you have any access requirements or questions.

 Please note that a maximum of 6 people (including yourself and your Personal Assistant) may camp in one pitch.
+Cars are not permitted to stay in the campsite, once unloaded cars need to be parked in the access car park close by.

 Due to limited space in the Accessible Campsite field, we need to be strict on how much space each group is allocated.
 This is set at a 5 x 7m pitch per group/family.